 We do not understand these patterns, and are concerned that uncritical acceptance of the BII will lead to unjustified complacency about the state of wild nature.
 According to Newbold et al., on average the terrestrial BII stands at almost 85% [2] – in striking contrast to evidence that terrestrial biomass is only half what it would in the absence of human land use [4].
-We are sceptical that biodiversity is really as secure as the BII suggests.
-We recommend rigorous further testing and, if necessary, the development of alternative methods before the BII is used to guide conservation policy.
+We are sceptical that biodiversity is really as secure as the current BII indicates.
+To be credible, revised BII estimates should, we suggest, exhibit plausible co-variation with metrics such as BMI, HF and others; should generally be far lower in hotspots, cities and other foci of habitat conversion than elsewhere; should, when aggregated to global level, show reasonable alignment with global estimates of habitat, biomass and population change; and should be relatively robust to the incorporation of significant uncertainties in land use.
+Last, revised values should be checked by comparing them with detailed new survey data of populations of native species of several taxa at a stratified random sample of sites.
+Without such rigorous validation and testing we believe it would be unwise to use the BII is used to guide conservation policy.

 References